-We have had problems where schools use different definitions of terms used in their policies from those used by the relevant LA.
-Parents look at the definition in the LA's composite guide to admissions and tend to expect these to apply to VA schools, academies, etc. To avoid confusion, it is better to use the same definitions for such terms as "parent", "sibling", "normal home address", etc. It also makes sense to use the same way of determining compliance with social and medical criteria as the relevant LA and the same definition of measurement of distance as the LA.
-A Schools Adjudicator decision has suggested that schools should repeat the actual wording used by the LA to indicate how distance will be measured.
+C) Use of different definitions from those used by the relevant LA confusion, it is better to use the same definitions for such terms as "parent", "sibling", "normal home address", etc. It also makes sense to use the same way of determining compliance with social and medical criteria as the relevant LA and the same definition of measurement of distance as the LA.
+A Schools Adjudicator decision has suggested that schools using the LA to measure distances should repeat the actual wording used by the LA to indicate how those distances will be measured.
+If you are using a different form of measurement from the LA you must make this very clear in your policy and describe how you will measure the distances.